-Homework (HW): Turned in weekly, worth 20 points each, best 8 kept (of 10-12) and scaled to 120 course pts
+Homework (HW): Turned in weekly, worth 20 points each, 2 dropped, remaining scaled to 120 course pts

 - HW is usually due on Fridays late afternoon; proofs take MUCH time, so start early! - I give a list with a 5-7 day window before it's due.
-Try to start that same day. - Please staple, remove ragged edges, write legibly (or TeX), and leave LOTS of room for me to comment. - I grade a selection among the problems each time, for correctness and rigor (we'll define this term). - Make-ups typically NONE, and late only with prior approval (and often a deduction). - Keeping your best 8 scores (of 10-12) allows for travel, illness, etc, like earning "personal days" at work; everybody is allowed to miss, but choose wisely. - For extenuating or long-term situations, I may approve double-counting a future assignment to replace a missed score, but this requires written, external documentation, a University-recognized circumstance (illness, armed forces, etc.), and meaningful discussion with me ASAP. - Turning in HW early or via email when you'll be absent is usually approved, but ask first. - I may also give opportunities to learn from your feedback and present problems to me in my office to re-earn missed points or missed assignments.
-This will vary, depending on the topic of the assignment. - You may collaborate on HW or get tutoring help, but do not COPY from others, the web/AI, books, etc. - Inappropriate collaboration may result in a score of 0 for all involved, regardless of intent. - Solutions (sometimes partial) will typically be posted outside my office door and on D2L. - To honor copyright laws and other restrictions, do NOT share solutions beyond our course.
+Try to start that same day. - Please staple, remove ragged edges, write legibly (or TeX), and leave LOTS of room for me to comment. - I grade a selection among the problems each time, for correctness and rigor (we'll define this term). - Make-up/late policy: - I approve make-up HWs only for University-recognized reasons (illness, SRU travel, etc.) and only with discussion ASAP and official documentation (doctor's note, obituary, etc.) - Depending on the situation, I may double-count a future assignment as your make-up score, rather than accepting the original assignment too late to give good feedback to the rest of the class. - Remember, dropping 2 scores allows for undocumented travel, illness, etc., or just "a bad week" - Late HWs: In extenuating circumstances, I do grant basic extensions, but you MUST speak with me in advance, and often there is a deduction. - Late assignments submitted without my approval will be penalized, up to not grading them at all. - Turning in HW early or via email when you'll be absent is usually approved, but ask first. - You may collaborate on HW, but do not COPY from others, the web/AI, books, etc. - Inappropriate collaboration may result in a score of 0 for all involved, regardless of intent. - Solutions (sometimes partial) will typically be posted outside my office door and on D2L. - To honor copyright laws and other restrictions, do NOT share solutions beyond our course.

-Discussion/participation (DP): (Subject to change as we go) Occurs as announced, worth 3 points each.
+Discussion/participation (DP): Frequency varies as announced, worth 3 points each